 - Sticks are the easiest way for kids to eat watermelon without getting super sticky because the watermelon rind doubles as a handle!

-- Doesn't use popsicle sticks which means you won't be picking them up off the ground!
+- Don't use popsicle sticks, which means you won't be picking them up off the ground!

-- Can be arranged in different ways, from on a platter fancy for party to just out of container for a picnic.
+- Can be arranged in different ways, from on a platter fancy for the party to just out of a container for a picnic.
 So much better than watermelon wedges!

-- No melon baller or cookie cutter needed!
-Just a large cutting board and sharp knife!
+- No melon baller or cookie cutter is needed!
+Just a large cutting board and a sharp knife!

 Ingredient Notes